Finnish Civil War: Finland as grand duchy: 1809–1917

-From 1809 to 1898, a period called the Pax Russica, the peripheral authority of the Finns gradually increased, and relations between Russian Empire and Grand Duchy of Finland were exceptionally peaceful for a many years.
+From 1809 to 1898, a period called the Pax Russica, the peripheral authority of the Finns gradually increased, and relations between the Russian Empire and the Grand Duchy of Finland were largely peaceful.
 Russia's defeat in the Crimean War in the 1850s led to attempts to speed up the modernisation of the country.
 This caused more than 50 years of economic, industrial, cultural and educational progress in the Grand Duchy of Finland, including an improvement in the status of the Finnish language.
-All this encouraged Finnish nationalism and cultural unity through the birth of the Fennoman movement, which bound the Finns to the domestic administration and led to the idea that the Grand Duchy was an increasingly autonomous state ruled by the Russian Empire.
+These developments encouraged Finnish nationalism and cultural unity through the birth of the Fennoman movement, which bound the Finns to the domestic administration and led to the idea that the Grand Duchy was an increasingly autonomous state ruled by the Russian Empire.

 In contrast, in 1899, the Russian Empire had begun to initiate a policy of integration through the Russification of Finland.

 The strengthened, pan-slavist central power tried to unite the "Russian Multinational Dynastic Union" as the military and strategic situation of Russia became more perilous due to the rise of Germany and Japan.
 Finns called the increased military and administrative control, the "First Period of Oppression", and for the first time Finnish politicians drew up plans for disengagement from Russia or full sovereignty for Finland.
 In the struggle against integration, activists drawn from sections of the working class and the Swedish-speaking intelligentsia carried out terrorist acts.
 During World War I and the rise of Germanism, the pro-Swedish Svecomans began their covert collaboration with Imperial Germany and, from 1915 to 1917, a Jäger (jääkäri; jägare) battalion consisting of 1,900 Finnish volunteers was trained in Germany.